 Biography: João Paulo Navarro is a Computer Scientist and M.Sc. in Computational Modeling by UFJF, Brazil.
 For years he was a member of the Computer Graphics Group of UFJF, involved in researches in the areas of visual computing, physical simulation and high-performance computing.
 Experienced software engineer, had developed for many years systems at PUC-Rio, focusing on visual computing and machine learning applications for Petrobras Oil & Gas company.
 He is author of publications at international conferences in machine learning and computer graphics, which is his specialties.
 Currently, works as Solutions Architect at NVIDIA, mainly focused on GPU computing at scale, code optimization, machine learning and deep learning in high-performance environments.

 Participation is free of charge.
 Lunches and accesses to computational infrastructure throughout the event are offered by the participating organizations.

 The maximum quota is 60 participants.

-The following form has to be fully filled before January 6, 2019.
-Accepted participants will be notified via email on January 7, 2019.
+The following form has to be fully filled before January 17, 2019.
+Accepted participants will be notified via email by January 18, 2019 at the latest.

 Start of the application process: November 26, 2018